The Osborne Family Spectacle of Dancing Lights

 In 2011, a number of technological upgrades resulted in a better, brighter and more colorful Osborne Lights.
 The show is now lit by 100% LED lighting.
 The look is crisper and more colorful than ever before.
 Everything in the show now seems synced, including the previously static building facades, angels, Peace on Earth globe, and it's all incorporated into the dancing light sequences.
 The solid red canopy of lights that once hung over the San Francisco facade now features new RGB (red, blue and green) LCDs.
 LEDs mean the canopy can now project millions of different color combinations and patterns!
 Also added was a "Prep and Landing: Naughty vs Nice" promotional piece featuring a "radio interview" with the two Elves, Wayne and Lanny.
 Additionally, there are new animated videos placed in six windows of the Chevy building, featuring elves, toy trains, stuffed bears, Christmas trees and other holiday animation.

-In 2012, Santa Goofy joined the fun, making nightly appearances on the Streets of America and has returned for 2013.
-You'll be able to meet him in Goofy's Winter Wonderland, a special area set up right in Tri-City Square.
-In addition to his usual hours of approximately 6:15 p.m. – 9 p.m. during the Osborne Lights, Santa Goofy is also available to meet and greet during the day from 1:00 p.m. – 5 p.m. with short intermittent breaks throughout the afternoon.
+In 2012, Santa Goofy joined the fun, making nightly appearances on the Streets of America and also returned in 2013.
+Guests were able to meet him in Goofy's Winter Wonderland, a special area set up right in Tri-City Square.
+In addition to his usual hours of approximately 6:15 p.m. – 9 p.m. during the Osborne Lights, Santa Goofy was also available to meet and greet during the day from 1:00 p.m. – 5 p.m. with short intermittent breaks throughout the afternoon.
 Photopass is of course on-hand to preserve the memories as your little ones pose with Santa Goofy.
-The manger scene that used to sit in this area has been moved to the end of the building just before you enter the square at the end of the street.
+The manger scene that used to sit in this area was moved to the end of the building just before you enter the square at the end of the street.

 New Additions for 2013